 The Canon EOS 800D (called Canon T7i in some regions) and the Nikon D7000 are two digital cameras that were officially introduced, respectively, in February 2017 and September 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 16.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 16.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 800D vs Nikon D7000

-An illustration of the physical size and weight of the Canon 800D and the Nikon D7000 is provided in the side-by-side display below.
+The physical size and weight of the Canon 800D and the Nikon D7000 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 800D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is notably larger (6 percent) than the Canon 800D.
 Moreover, the D7000 is substantially heavier (47 percent) than the 800D.
 It is noteworthy in this context that the D7000 is splash and dust-proof, while the 800D does not feature any corresponding weather-sealing.